Take the Next Step

-With their versatile skills, industrial and systems engineers can work in nearly any industry or organization, including government agencies and consulting firms.
+With their versatile skills, industrial and systems engineers can work in nearly any industry or organization, including government agencies, healthcare, and consulting firms.

 We encourage you to apply skills learned in the classroom through study abroad, undergraduate research, co-op/internships, and/or service learning.
 You will learn from qualified professionals who actively work in the field of industrial and systems engineering and work on industrial and systems engineering projects, allowing you to apply your classroom education to real-world situations.